How to Send Emails Using Microsoft 365 Graph API in .NET Apps

-Download Free TrialSend Emails using C# and Microsoft Graph API
+Download Free TrialSend an Email in C# with Microsoft 365 Graph API

-Upon receiving the request, Microsoft Graph processes it and responds with an HTTP status code.
-A successful email send operation returns a 202 Accepted response, indicating the message has been queued for delivery.
+Upon receiving the request, MS Graph processes it and responds with an HTTP status code.
+A successful sending operation returns a 202 Accepted response, indicating the message has been queued for delivery.
 Handling these responses allows developers to ensure successful communication or debug any issues that may arise.

 Authenticating Microsoft Graph Requests

 Aspose.Email for .NET simplifies the process of obtaining and managing the access token, ensuring that the application can securely interact with Microsoft Graph.
 By implementing its ITokenProvider interface, developers can efficiently retrieve the OAuth 2.0 token required for authentication.
-After setting up an app registration in the Azure portal and granting the necessary permissions like Mail.Send, developers can use Aspose.Email to incorporate extensive email functionalities into their applications.
+Once an app registration has been set up in the Azure portal and the necessary permissions, such as Mail.Send, have been granted, developers can use the library features to incorporate extensive email functionalities into their applications.

 - Register your application in the Azure portal and grant permissions such as